sergeyklay/pcloud-console-client/docs/Usage.md

-  -n, --newuser           Use if this is a new user to be registered -o, --commands          Parent stays alive and processes commands -s, --savepassword      Save password in database -V, --version           Print client version information and quit
+  -n, --newuser           Use if this is a new user to be registered -o, --commands          Parent stays alive and processes commands -s, --savepassword      Save password in database
-      --vernum            Print the version of the client as integer and quit --dumpversion       Print the version of the client and don't do anything else -h, --help              Print this help message and quit

 ```

 Also, there are several commands that the running service can execute.
 Commands are passed using